Scheduled MonumentsEnglandTwo bowl barrows in Hinton Bushes 810m north of Pimperne Long Barrow

 What is Two bowl barrows in Hinton Bushes 810m north of Pimperne Long Barrow?

-Two bowl barrows in Hinton Bushes 810m north of Pimperne Long Barrow is a Bronze Age funerary monument located in Dorset.
+Two bowl barrows in Hinton Bushes 810m north of Pimperne Long Barrow is a Neolithic or Bronze Age funerary monument located in Dorset.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014573.

 Who is responsible for protecting Two bowl barrows in Hinton Bushes 810m north of Pimperne Long Barrow?